provinzio/CoinTaxman/README.md

 1. Adjust `src/config.py` to your likeing
 2. Add account statements from supported exchanges in `account_statements/`
 2. Run `python "src/main.py"`

+### Key notes for users

+### Requesting a new country

+I would like to extend my tool for international usage.
+However, the chances are high that I am unfamiliar with the local conditions neither able to speak the language.
+I would not want to program the logic for something I can not look up properly.
+Because in general and especially when it comes to state affairs, I prefer to look at the primary source.

+I am happy to implement your input or support you with the implementation.
+You can help by specifying detailed information about the taxation of crypto currency in the requested country.
+Information I require are for example
+- Country fiat (well that is easy...
+I might be able to figure it out by myself)
+- Taxation of crypto sells
+- Taxation from crypto lending
+- Taxation of airdrops
+- Are there special periods after which the sell is tax free?
+- ...

+Not every aspect has to be implemented directly.
+We are free to start by implementing the stuff you need for your tax declaration.

+I am looking forward to your [issue](https://github.com/provinzio/CoinTaxman/issues).
+Your country was already requested?
+Hit the thumbs up button of that issue or participate in the process.

+### Requesting a new exchange

+The crypto world is huge and so is the amount of available exchanges out there.
+I would love to make this tool as useful as possible for as many of you.

+I am happy to implement your input or support you with the implementation.
+Please provide an example account statement for the requested exchange or some other kind of documentation.

+Are you already familiar with the API of that exchange or know some other way to request historical prices for that exchange?
+Share your knowledge.

+I am looking forward to your [issue](https://github.com/provinzio/CoinTaxman/issues).
+Your exchange was already requested?
+Hit the thumbs up button of that issue or participate in the process.

 ### Key notes for developers